 The most important person on a sales team is arguably the VP Sales.
 Why?
 As a business manager, customer manager and people manager, they are responsible for all of the key drivers of profitable revenue growth.
-As ZS Associates correctly states, a great VP Sales is “the force behind the sales force.”
+As ZS Associates correctly states, a great Vice President of Sales is “the force behind the sales force.”

 But with this volume of responsibility comes a top-tier pay grade that corresponds to the amount of work, their existing level of experience, and the results they actually produce.